 The tasks involve four widely faced challenges underwater such as AUV navigation, visual identification, acoustic localization and robotic manipulation.

-Detailed explaination of the various tasks of the competition and rules are in the Rulebook.
+Detailed explanation of the various tasks of the competition and rules are in the Rulebook v4.3.

 The competition is open to participants from all over the world.
-A team may consist of up to 8 participants.
-At least half of the participants must be students at the time of registration.
+A team may consist of up to 11 participants including faculty supervisors.
+At least half of the participants must be non-professionals (students, hobbyists, hackerspace members, etc) at the time of registration.